Content365 Authoring: introduction

 Edit Content365 Authoring courses

-After you create a course, you can add and edit screens, edit course settings, and prepare to import the course into Learn365.
+After you create a course, you can continue to add and edit screens.
 For more information, see this article.

 The narration feature provides an engaging, spoken version of your course that enhances accessibility and can help learners follow content more easily.
 For more information, see this article.